bjarneo/evaas/README.md

 # Email Validator As A Service [EVaaS]

 This is based on the RFC 5322 Official Standard.
-This service is made for fun based on this tweet using the perl RFC5322 email regex: https://twitter.com/mSykeCodes/status/1788446683921285238
+This service is made for fun based on this tweet that is using the perl RFC5322 email regex: https://twitter.com/mSykeCodes/status/1788446683921285238

 ## Usage